Benefits

 When you have completed work-oriented activities or treatment and you are able to start looking for a job, you can receive AAP for up to 6 months while you are a job seeker (text in Norwegian).

-You need to be registered as a job seeker with NAV.
+You need to be registered as a job seeker with Nav.

 Søker jobb